 - Content index catalog — Full-text search indexes for fast mailbox searches.
 Stored alongside the database and rebuilt automatically if corrupted.

-Exchange uses a 32 KB page-based storage model with B-tree structures for efficient retrieval.
-The database engine uses buffer pool management to keep frequently accessed pages in memory, reducing disk I/O.
+Exchange uses a 32 KB page-based storage model.
+It employs B-tree structures to retrieve data efficiently.
+The database engine manages a buffer pool to keep frequently accessed pages in memory.
+This method reduces disk I/O.

 High availability: Database Availability Groups